Humane Education – Extracurricular Programs

 • Attention to detail

-• Willingness to learn about animal welfare, animal cruelty laws and Ministry of Education curriculum links
+• Willingness to learn about animal welfare

 • Ability to promote compassion and empathy for all living things